 Note on Languages

-The full content of menschsein.ai is published in German, with structured English abstracts in the page metadata (socialDescription).
-A selection of core concepts is translated into English as listed above.
-A larger English translation programme (Volume 2: Truth-Capacity as Foundation; Volume 3: The Heart of Intelligence) is planned for 2027 – 2029, in cooperation with the Hildebrand Project at Franciscan University of Steubenville (Crosby & Crosby).
+menschsein.ai is now published in full in both German and English: the complete book What Makes the Human Human (all 67 sections), all 364 concept pages, and the 50 thinker portraits (see the Table of Contents and the Concepts Overview).
+A further English-language programme (Volume 2: Truth-Capacity as Foundation; Volume 3: The Heart of Intelligence) is planned for 2027 – 2029, in cooperation with the Hildebrand Project at Franciscan University of Steubenville (Crosby & Crosby).

 Author and Institutional Anchor